aaronfeingold/ajf-portfolio/README.md

    Follow the prompts to link the project to your Netlify account and deploy the site.

 A deployed version can be found at [https://aaronfeingold-portfolio.netlify.app](https://aaronfeingold-portfolio.netlify.app).

-## Conclusion

-This README provides an overview of the project, including its structure, dependencies, and instructions for installation, running, and deployment.
-For more detailed information, please refer to the source code and comments within the project files.